PacShore Tech Porcelain

 the installation of Continua+, Pacshore Tech is now able to offer many decorating solutions that permit the use of material inserts, even in layers within the product.
 Continua+ is an innovative compacting technology that overcomes the productivity limitations of large sizes, allowing natural variation in the aesthetic effects.

 All Pacshore Tech product lines offer a variety of graphics lending creative scope to the most demanding designers, architects, and studio artists to create a classic product that fuses passion, research and excellence capable of reading the time and its ceaseless developments.

-The large size of the Big Slabs line (160×320) is offered in two different thicknesses: 12 mm, favored by the indoor furnishings sector and for façades, and 6.5 mm intended above all for ceramic use.
+The large size of the Big Slabs line (160×320) is offered in two different thicknesses: 1.2 cm and 2 cm (Bianco Extra Polished and Nero Extra Matte are only available in 2 cm).
 Thanks to the considerable graphical variety, including marbles, cements, and stones, the Big Slabs line adapts perfectly to every type of surface.

 Advantages of Porcelain: